 Technological advances

-Adoption of computer-controlled production systems have enabled growers to consistently grow quality products, whilst limiting costs and environmental concerns.
+Adoption of computer-controlled production systems have enabled growers to consistently grow quality products, whilst limiting costs and environmental impact.

 Policy changes